-Sixty-nine percent of millennial buy products on their smartphones, compared to fifty-three percent of Gen Xers and sixteen percent of baby boomers.
-While retailers have every reason to build a mobile app, the functionality possible on the mobile app is wide and varied that there is a huge opportunity for other industries to want to create a mobile app.
+Sixty-nine percent of millennials buy products on their smartphones, compared to fifty-three percent of Gen Xers and sixteen percent of baby boomers.
+While retailers have every reason to build a mobile app, the functionality possible on the mobile app is wide and varied so there is a huge opportunity for other industries to want to create a mobile app.
 Apps can be used for a diverse range of activities: from logging exercise and nutrition to providing vouchers, taking orders, showing videos, sending newsletters, or creating a forum.
 They can even be used by a company’s internal sales staff for B2B sales- imagine trying to make that sale by pulling up your company’s app on a tablet and showcasing your product or service.
 Does it get better than that?

 3. Marketing power.

 Mobile apps provide a powerful source of direct marketing.
 We pay far more attention to our smartphones than to our laptops, with some reports suggesting we spend up to nearly 3 hours a day on them.
 Once your app is downloaded, your brand is right there in front of your consumer, without the need for them to even search for you.
 Every time they open their smartphone.
-Push notifications enable you to market directly, no matter the customer’s location to a hot lead.
-Research suggests 30 to 60 percent of users open push notifications and about 40 percent interact with the app immediately following the notification.
-Couple your app’s engaging content with calls to action on every screen and you have a hard working marketing machine in your customers’ palms.
+Push notifications to enable you to market directly, no matter the customer’s location to a hot lead.
+Research suggests that 30 to 60 percent of users open push notifications and about 40 percent interact with the app immediately following the notification.
+Couple your app’s engaging content with calls to action on every screen and you have a hard-working marketing machine in your customers’ palms.
 As wearable technology is on the rise too, investment in an app could see your marketing reach a whole new level – with customers becoming very selective about not wasting time on browsing and returning more and more to the apps and stores they love.

 4. Improve customer engagement.

 Small businesses are now beginning to capitalize on the consumer and business appetite for engagement.
-Customers are highly interactive with the brands and businesses they love, as proven by the massive rise in the engagement where good content is available.
-That’s why so many businesses are building engaging apps, providing entertainment, information, high-quality blogs, videos as well as a more intuitive and streamlined purchase experience.
-What’s great in this situation is that your marketing and engagement efforts are being directed precisely at the audience you want to see it – those that are already interested enough that they downloaded your app – and not wasting budget on advertising that may or may not peaks interest.
+Customers are highly interactive with the brands and businesses they love, as proven by the massive rise in an engagement where good content is available.
+That’s why so many businesses are building engaging apps, providing entertainment, information, high-quality blogs, and videos as well as a more intuitive and streamlined purchase experience.
+What’s great in this situation is that your marketing and engagement efforts are being directed precisely at the audience you want to see – those that are already interested enough that they downloaded your app – and not wasting budget on advertising that may or may not pique interest.